pnp/pnpjs/docs/index.md

 ## General Guidance

 These articles provide general guidance for working with the libraries.
-If you are migrating from _sp-pnp-js_ please review the [transition guide](transition-guide.md).
+If you are migrating from v1 please review the [transition guide](transition-guide.md).

 * **[Getting Started](getting-started.md)**
 * [Getting Started Contributing](getting-started-dev.md)